engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 ```

-If, however, an exception is thrown from the closure, Jdbi automatically rolls back the transaction.
+If, however, *an exception* is thrown from the closure, Jdbi automatically rolls back the transaction.

-As with handles, we have a dedicated method, inTransaction, if we want to return something from the closure:
+As with handles, we have a dedicated method, *inTransaction*, if we want to return something from the closure:

 ```java
 handle.inTransaction((Handle h) -> {